7 Things you should know about HIPAA rules

 HIPAA Compliance is an Iterative Process

-All employees under covered entities are required to partake in annual training programs to better secure electronic Protected Health Information.
+All employees under covered entities must partake in annual training programs to better secure electronically protected health information.

 Compliance is Not as Expensive as you Might Think.